joaogcoward/n8n-marine-conservation/workflows/Vessel Tracker & Alert System.md

 ### **The Problem 🚧**
-Manually tracking vessel movements in marine conservation areas is crucial for organizations like Re:shark & RARCC, but it's time-consuming and inefficient.
-Manually tracking multiple AIS signals, analyzing vessel details, assessing potential risks to local marine life (like the Indo-Pacific leopard shark), and generating reports drains valuable time that could be spent on fieldwork and strategy.
+Manually tracking vessel movements in marine conservation areas is crucial for mission-driven organizations like Re:shark & RARCC.
+Inspired by the article [Can we undo extinction?
+A growing effort to restore lost sharks](https://news.mongabay.com/short-article/2025/08/can-we-undo-extinction-a-growing-effort-to-restore-lost-sharks/), this project tackles the time-consuming and inefficient process of manually tracking multiple AIS signals, analyzing vessel details, assessing potential risks to local marine life, and generating reports.
+This drains valuable time that could be spent on fieldwork and strategy.

 ### **The Solution ✨**
 Over the course of this project, I designed and built an end-to-end automation workflow to solve this problem.
 Using n8n, a powerful low-code platform, I created a system that automatically: